observablehq/plot/docs/interactions/pointer.md

 The pointer transform supports both one- and two-dimensional pointing modes.
 The two-dimensional mode, [pointer](#pointer-options-1), is used above and is suitable for scatterplots and the general case: it finds the point closest to the pointer by measuring distance in *x* and *y*.
 The one-dimensional modes, [pointerX](#pointerx-options) and [pointerY](#pointery-options), in contrast only consider distance in one dimension; this is desirable when a chart has a “dominant” dimension, such as time in a time-series chart, the binned quantitative dimension in a histogram, or the categorical dimension of a bar chart.

-Try the different modes on the line chart below to get a feel for how their behavior.
+Try the different modes on the line chart below to get a feel for their behavior.

 <p>
   <span class="label-input">